dbriones49/Azure-SOC/README.md

 # Configured data collection rules.
 Windows Defender for Cloud auto installs an agent on VMs that will allows us to forward logs into the log analytics work space.
 Once this was enabled, NSG flow logs were created for each security group and flow logs were enabled.
-This will enable Windows defender for cloud to analyze traffic and will determine which traffic is malicious and/or benign.
+This will enable Windows Defender for Cloud to analyze traffic and will determine which traffic is malicious and/or benign.

 ![image](https://github.com/dbriones49/Azure-SOC/assets/143753667/6fba919b-3ab3-408a-8c91-5051f48b4547)